EET Nᵒ7 Taller Regional Quilmes: Academic life

 To become a student at this institution, one must take an entrance exam.
 Mathematics and Spanish are the subjects tested in the exam.

 Over five hundred students apply every year, but only around the best 150 results can enter the school's first year.

 Classes begin at 7:30 and end at 15:30 (1st, 2nd and 3rd year) or at 17:30 (4th through 7th year).

-In the fourth year, one has to choose what spcialization to study the next 4 years, either Aeronautical Technician, or Avionics Technican.
+In the fourth year, one has to choose what specialization to study for the next 4 years, either Aeronautical Technician or Avionics Technician.